 DateJuly 19, 2013

-CategoryBusiness Excellence, CEO, Dallas CEO Peer Groups, Dallas Peer Groups, Goals, Leadership, Mentoring, Peer Advisory Groups, Peer Groups, Purpose, Renaissance Executive Forums, Success, Top Executive, Vision
+CategoryBusiness Excellence, Business Owner, CEO, Dallas CEO Peer Groups, Dallas Peer Groups, Goals, Leadership, Mentoring, Peer Advisory Groups, Peer Groups, Purpose, Renaissance Executive Forums, Success, Top Executive, Vision

 Each year on my birthday, I look back at my life and evaluate how I’m doing.
 In my past, I had a feeling like I had at my 10 year High School reunion, wondering how my life would stack up against the others.
 I’ve since moved past the need to compare myself to others, but now I ask myself if I’ve done the best I could with what I’ve been given, and what has been my Life ROI?